borilla/cpc-netwalk/README.md

 actual fact, it turns out to be much easier in terms of calculations if we allocate space for 16 exit combinations (ie include tiles representing cells that have no exits, even though they won't appear in the game) which turns out as `5120 bytes / 5Kb`.
-In actual fact, rather than wasting this space, we use these extra tiles to hold other sprites (power supply, selected cell)
+In actual fact, rather than wasting this space, we use these extra tiles to hold other sprites (power supply, selected cell, etc)

 ![Tile sprites](./doc/sprites.gif)